 NPR’s “Planet Money”

-This podcast discusses the economy in a way that’s equally informative and entertaining.
-It has been described as “witty” and “quirky” while also taking a journalistic approach, presenting marketing case studies, answering important questions like why we tip, why certain groceries are located where they are in the store and much more.
+“Planet Money” discusses the economy in a way that’s equally informative and entertaining.
+It’s witty and quirky, while also taking a journalistic approach.
+The podcast presents marketing case studies, answering important questions like why we tip, why grocery store layouts matter and much more.

 Hear stories and strategies from top business minds through this show that aims to help listeners manage their own finances and live richer, happier lives.
 Hosted by financial strategist and author Farnoosh Torabi since 2014, artists, authors, entrepreneurs, journalists and other industry experts from the fields of real estate, education and beyond discuss ideas about careers, money and more.